xiaolei-lab/SIMER/README.md

 basepop1 <- set.pheno(pop = basepop1, pop1.pheno, sel.crit = "pheno")
 ```

-## Generate phenotype of single trait by AD model
+## Generate phenotype of single trait by "AD" model
 **[back to top](#contents)**

 In "AD" model, **SIMER** considers both Additive effect(a) and Dominance effect(d).
 Therefore, only the first two elements of **var.tr1**, **dist.qtn.tr1**, **eff.unit.tr1**, **shape.tr1**,  and **scale.tr1** are useful for "AD" model.
 Add phenotypes of single trait to base population1 are displayed as follows: